drespeso/FlocSampler/README.txt

 WARNING !

 This is NOT an end user program to work.
 It is a calculation tool to obtain data as described in the manuscript.
 Although the code has been ordered and commented to orientate the reader what the script is doing, there is no exhaustive description of the variables.
-Thus structure and accessibility are not been designed to be beauty nor robust, but practical.
+Thus structure and accessibility have not been designed to be beauty nor robust, but practical.